10 Best Cheap Water Filters of 2023 – Reviews & Top Picks

 1. Frizzlife Under Sink Water Filter System – Best Under-Sink Filter

 A good under-sink water filter provides you with endless quantities of clean and pure drinking water right from your kitchen tap, and the Frizzlife is one of the best.
-It’s very easy to install, making it simple and inexpensive to start having better water in your home today.
-But it didn’t include the compression fittings that would have made it even easier.
+It’s very easy to install but doesn’t include the compression fittings that would have made it even easier.

-Many filters only remove a few contaminants from your water, focused more on improving taste than improving health.
+Many filters only remove a few contaminants from your water and focus more on improving the taste than the quality.
 But the Frizzlife lifter removes over 99% of contaminants to leave you with pure water that’s great for you.
 With filter pores of 0.1 microns, it can remove all kinds of impurities from your water, including heavy metals, chlorine, lead, VOCs, and many more.

 Some under-sink filters can reduce the water flow to the faucet, which hinders the normal use of the kitchen sink.
-Luckily, with a flow rate of two gallons per minute, this one won’t slow your sink’s water flow at all.
-And with filters that last for 1,600 gallons, you’ll only have to think about replacements every 1-2 years.
+Luckily, with a flow rate of 2 gallons per minute, this one won’t slow your sink’s water flow at all.
+Also, the filters last for 1,600 gallons; you’ll only have to think about replacements every 1-2 years.
 Overall this is the best cheap water filter available this year.

 2. ZeroWater ZP-010 Water Filter Pitcher – Best Water Filter Pitcher

-If you’re looking for one of the most inexpensive and simple ways to bring filtered water into your home, then a water filter pitcher is the perfect solution.
-Our favorite of them all is the ZeroWater ZP-010, an impressive pitcher that removes 99.6% of the total dissolved solids (TDS) from your water.
+If you’re looking for one of the most inexpensive and simple ways to bring filtered water into your home, a water filter pitcher is the perfect solution.
+Our favorite is the ZeroWater ZP-010, which is an impressive pitcher that removes 99.6% of the total dissolved solids (TDS) from your water.
 This makes it the most capable water filter pitcher that we’ve seen.

 In order to strip your water of so many impurities, the ZeroWater filter pitcher employs a five-stage filter system.
-To prove that the water coming through this filter is vastly improved, a TDS meter is even built-into the lid so that you can regularly test your water.
+To prove that the water coming through this filter is vastly improved, a TDS meter is built into the lid so that you can regularly test your water.
 This will also let you know when the filter needs to be replaced.
-If your TDS levels aren’t low enough after filtering, then it’s time to change the filter.
+If your TDS levels aren’t low enough after filtering, it’s time to change the filter.

-Since this pitcher removes so much from the water, it tends to take a while to filter.
-Noticeably slower than other pitcher filters in fact.
+Since this pitcher removes so much from the water, it takes a while to filter.
 But no other filter pitcher removes as many contaminants as the ZeroWater, and only this pitcher has a TDS meter included to verify the purity of your water.

 3. APEX MR-1050 Countertop Water Filter – Best Countertop Filter